dcrutled/rutledge_cole_data_science_projects/mock_sales_database/README.md

 # Mock Makeup Company Database
 This project was the final for my database management project and was done in SQL.
 We created an Entity-Relationship Diagram (ERD) based on a fake makeup company as well as data for every table then built the database in SQL.
+I also included a file called "final_update", this was part of the final for my database class but shows that I'm familiar with various SQL operations.